 You’ve undoubtedly put hundreds, if not thousands of hours of blood, sweat and tears into your business.
 For some reason or another, you have decided to part ways with it.
 It may be that you built it with the intention of selling, you want to purchase another asset such as a house or apartment complex.
 Or, you are like many of our clients and you simply enjoy the process of building businesses more than you do of running them.

 In order to sell your Ecommerce business with a website broker like Raincatcher, there are some criteria your business must meet:

 - Make at least $500k in profit per year.

 - Be at least three year old.

 You can still sell your business if it doesn’t check all of these boxes, but it is really too small for a website broker like us to help you.
 You may look into selling it on a forum or message board in addition to listing it on a platform like Flippa.
-You can feel free to reach out to us anyways and we can recommend you to one of our competitors who may have the capacity to serve smaller businesses.
+You can feel free to reach out to us anyway and we can recommend you to one of our competitors who may have the capacity to serve smaller businesses.

 Factors Affecting E-commerce Business Valuations

 Direct to Consumer brands are almost always valued on a multiple of trailing-twelve-months profit (adjusted EBITDA).

 - How desirable is your business (this will help determine the valuation multiple)